AndreiM13/Pizza-/problem_a/README.md

 Solution Description
 --------------------

-- In the output tuple 1 entry determines the order,
+- In the output tuple 1 entry, `0-1-2-1-Remaining` determines the order,

-- The Remaining relates to the other element that is not found in the `range(0,5)`, i.e. 3 or 4, we know 3 and 1 are equivalent, hence Remaining = 4
+- The `Remaining` relates to the other element that is not found in the `range(0,5)`, i.e. 3 or 4, we know 3 and 1 are equivalent, hence Remaining = 4

+- The Values are incremental values based on a reward framework with less magnitude and less noise.

 ## Plots